bouwe77/temba/readme.md

 ## Which problem does Temba solve?

-The problem with JSON file solutions like json-server is the limitations you have when hosting your app.
+The problem with JSON file solutions like json-server is the limitations you have when hosting your app, because your data is stored in a file.

-For example, hosting json-server on GitHub Pages means your API is essentially readonly, because although mutations are supported, your data is not really persisted.
+For example, hosting json-server on GitHub Pages means your API is essentially readonly, because, although mutations are supported, your data is not really persisted.

 And hosting json-server on Heroku does give you persistence, but is not reliable because of its [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-These limitations are of course the whole idea behind json-server, it's for mocking and prototyping.
-But if you want more (persistence wise) and don't mind having a database, although not yet very feature rich, you might want to try Temba.
+These limitations are of course the whole idea behind json-server, it's for simple mocking and prototyping.
+But if you want more (persistence wise) and don't mind having a database, you might want to try Temba.